risk-first/website/estimating/Fill-The-Bucket.md

 ![If it takes one hour to fill a 5l bucket...](/images/generated/estimating/fill_the_bucket.png)

-The simplest type of estimation problem we might face in software development is _linear_, as in the example above.
+The simplest type of estimation problem we might face in software development is _simple extrapolation_, as in the example above.
 If one developer takes one day to build a web-page for our site, how long will it take to build ten web-pages?
 Well, it could be that the answer is around ten days.

-You can apply this estimation approach to any _linear_ or _linear-ish_ problem:  _It takes an hour to paint one fence panel.
+We'll name this "estimation by extrapolation" approach "Fill-The-Bucket".
+It occurs in maths tests everywhere:  _It takes an hour to paint one fence panel.
 There are 40 fence panels.
 How long will the whole fence take?_

 The key to Fill-The-Bucket style estimation is that: